Camperdown, Victoria: Landmarks

 The town is known for its classic historical buildings.

 The most notable is the 103 ft high Gothic Manifold Clock Tower, built in 1897, which sits in a wide Elm lined median between the dual carriageways of Manifold Street, named in honour of one of the pioneer pastoralists.
 The Tower, avenue, Boer War memorial, Soldiers' memorial, memorial cross and JC Manifold statue are all listed on the Victorian Heritage Register.

-Among the many other classic buildings are the 1886-7 two storey Georgian style Court House, the 1863 two storey bluestone (granite) Camperdown Post Office, Theatre Royal (1890) and Masonic Hall (1867–68).
+Among the many other classic buildings are the 1886–87 two storey Georgian style Court House, the 1863 two storey bluestone (granite) Camperdown Post Office, Theatre Royal (1890), St Paul's Anglican Church (1865) and Masonic Hall (1867–68).

 The town has a life-sized statue of the Scottish poet Robert Burns, carved from sandstone in the 1830s and based on the earliest painting of the Bard.
 Efforts to restore the statue led to a festival celebrating the town's connection with Burns being held in 2012 and then annually.